den-lei/Windowdrawer/README.md

 Why did you not submit this to the PM / ORGA ?
 A: Java and after deadline.
 It resembled more of an on-site launch rather than a release through the party.
-I'm uncertain if it qualifies as a Revision 2024 release, given that it got made at the party but wasn't officially released through it.
+I'm uncertain if it qualifies as a "Revision 2024 release", given that it got made at the party but wasn't officially released through it.